JamesWoolfenden/terraform-for-data/docs/lesson4.md

 Adding in your own vales for **account and region**

-You can then check authentication using terraform init and plan.
+You can then check authentication using Terraform **init** and **plan**.

-Then next step is to try and create some Snowflake objects, starting with Schemas.
+Now that Authectication is validated, then next step is to try and create some Snowflake objects.

+Starting with Schemas - **snowflake_schmea.schema.tf**.

 ```terraform
 resource "snowflake_schema" "schema" {